tic-tac-token/ttt-book/src/chapters/3/supporting-multiple-players.md

 #### Goals this week
 - Add authorization to the game, so that moves can only originate from specific authorized addresses.
 - Understand the unique properties of running code on a public blockchain.
-- Learn about function modifiers, addresses, external vs contract accounts ,and `msg.sender` in Solidity.
+- Learn about function modifiers, addresses, external vs contract accounts, and `msg.sender` in Solidity.

 #### Suggested homework
 - Read [All about modifiers](https://medium.com/coinmonks/solidity-tutorial-all-about-modifiers-a86cf81c14cb).